 This is the first series of the limerick project—which began in May 2017 with Pence, Trump and Comey.
 This series focuses on injustice and other illnesses, as well as on poetry (and Trump).
-Part II (Injustice, Trump, Illness, Poetry): July 2 to August 12.
-The Limericks, Part III (Animals, Capitalism, the News, First Impressions), runs from August 13 to September 3; and Part IV (No nation on Earth has an interest in seeing this band of criminals): September 4 to . . . ?
-And check out two cousins: Oh, say, can you see . . . and The only show left in town; or Despondent White House Criminals Should Look Up.
+Later series: Part II (Injustice, Trump, Illness, Poetry): July 2 to August 12, 2017; Part III (Animals, Capitalism, the News, First Impressions), August 13 to September 3; and Part IV (No nation on Earth has an interest in seeing this band of criminals): September 4 to . . . ?
+And check out various cousins: Oh, say, can you see . . . ; The only show left in town; or Despondent White House Criminals Should Look Up.

 Far below is a brief explanation of what and how this series is or first was and of how and why it has been evolving.
 It may be noted that the project involves, inter alia, exploring the limits of (or deforming?) the limerick form.

 Epigraph from Thomas Hardy, “Christmas: 1924”: